 Sourdough has remained a vital component of most bakers’ kitchens and households.
 Now, this art can be replicated right in anyone’s kitchen and one may tweak it to as per their needs.
 Lastly, making the sourdough starter is also as much of an art as it is a science.
 The methods explicated here may vary because it is tentative.
 However, the tried and tested methods highlighted here are no less good than others.

-It takes about 5-7 days to make a sourdough starter.
+It takes about 5-7 days to make and learn how to feed your sourdough starter.
 Once the culture is stable, it will last indefinitely as long as you feed it regularly.

 The 7-day Process of Making a Sourdough Starter